Market Recap: July 1, 2026, The Day in Numbers

 countIf(window_start >= '2026-07-01 13:30:00' AND window_start < '2026-07-01 20:00:00') AS regular_session_bars,

-uniqExactIf(toDate(toTimeZone(window_start, 'America/New_York')), window_start >= '2026-07-01 13:30:00' AND window_start < '2026-07-01 20:00:00') AS day_sessions
+uniqExactIf(toDate(toTimeZone(window_start, 'America/New_York')), window_start >= '2026-07-01 13:30:00' AND window_start < '2026-07-01 20:00:00') AS day_sessions,

 FROM global_markets.delayed_stocks_minute_aggs

-WHERE ticker = 'SPY' AND window_start >= '2026-07-01 00:00:00' AND window_start < '2026-07-02 00:00:00'SPY's bars run 04:00 to 19:59 New York time with exactly 390 regular-window bars — a complete regular session, verified from the tape (the exchange-calendar dataset only carries upcoming closures, so past-day session checks are tape-based).
+WHERE ticker = 'SPY' AND window_start >= '2026-07-01 00:00:00' AND window_start < '2026-07-02 00:00:00'SPY's bars run 04:00 to 19:59 New York time, with 390 regular-window bars and 0 holiday rows on the date, a complete session, verified from the tape.

 Data notes